HackYourFuture/Node.js/week3/LESSONPLAN.md

 [Templating engines](https://www.youtube.com/watch?v=oZGmHNZv7Sc)

-Motivation, link to last exercise, js, html and styling all intermixed in same file, it is a mess
+Motivation: make a story with a link to last exercise.
+The js, html and styling code are all intermixed in same file, it is a mess

 Solution is to use a templating engine to separate the view from the node code but still use the data from node in the view

-How do templating engines work
+How do templating engines work - they replace tokens/placeholders in a template string/file with actual data coming from json

-How to use them in Node
+How to use them in Node - https://www.npmjs.com/package/handlebars

 **Example**